feneles/amazon-clone/README.md

-<strong>This project is Amazon Clone, for build this I made it using ContextAPI as a state menagement and React Router for route changes.
+<strong>This project is an Amazon Clone, for build this I made it using ContextAPI as a state menagement and React Router for route changes.
 I also used firebase as hosting and login authentication.</strong>

 Live demo: https://clone-57744.web.app/